How to Restore Healthy Boundaries for Volunteer Coordinators

-To preface any discussion about work-life boundaries, especially in volunteer management, it’s important to start by talking about the line that should never be gray, and never be crossed.
+To preface any discussion about healthy boundaries, especially in volunteer management, it’s important to start by talking about the line that should never be gray, and never be crossed.

 There are a few things to which your work and boss are not entitled.
 Your health, family, sanity, and identity are top of the list.
 You may have others that fall outside the boundaries for you.
 Whatever they are, mark them as sacred and do not waver.

 As volunteer professionals, we do heart work in a people-centric industry.
-In these positions where we ask people to give selflessly of their time, it can sometimes feel hypocritical to not give of yourself until it hurts.
+In these positions where we ask people to selflessly give their time, it can sometimes feel hypocritical to not also give of yourself… until it hurts.

 Run away from that feeling.
 Fast!
-If you don’t honor your boundaries yourself, how will anyone else be expected to?
+If you don’t honor your own boundaries, how will anyone else be expected to?